Research Themes

-Research at the Cambridge Stem Cell Institute falls under three key themes: Stem Cell States, Stem Cells in Disease, Stem Cells & Therapeutics.
+Research at the Cambridge Stem Cell Institute falls under three key themes.
 Many of our scientists contribute to more than one theme, and within these themes we have particular strengths in pluripotency, haematopoiesis, neural and epithelial stem cells.

 Theme 1: Stem Cell States

-Establishing new understanding of stem cell biology and behaviour complements and informs our studies of stem cell dysfunction in disease and provides the foundation of our translational aspirations for stem cells and therapeutics.
+Understanding the fundamentals of stem cell biology and behaviour complements research on stem cell dysfunction in disease and provides the foundation for our work on stem cells and therapeutics.

 Theme 2: Stem Cells in Disease